react2svelte/swipeable/README.md

 ## Alternative: [`svelte-gestures`](https://github.com/Rezi/svelte-gestures)

 `svelte-gestures` provides `pinch`, `pan` and `rotate` gestures besides swiping and tapping.
-However, there is no support for  the `swiping` functionality of `swipable`, which provides continuous updates as the user is swiping, rather than just a final event ones the swipe is complete.
+However, there is no support for  the `swiping` functionality of `swipeable`, which provides continuous updates as the user is swiping, rather than just a final event ones the swipe is complete.

 For the user it can be helpful to get visual feedback as they are swiping - for example and image in a gallery - and see the image move as they are swiping, not just once at the end of their swipe.